HomeGardening IdeasHow Rusty Nails Can Save Your Dying Plants

 Rusty nails contain iron oxide, a reddish brittle coating, which forms when iron and oxygen react together in the presence of moisture in the air (water).
 Also known as ferric oxide, the rust in nails can provide iron to plants, which is beneficial for plants.

-Because rusty nails contain iron, which is the main component of the various physiological and biochemical activities in plants, it is an essential part of the vital enzymes like cytochrome and helps in chlorophyll synthesis.
+Because rusty nails contain iron, which is the main component of the various physiological and biochemical activities in plants, it is an essential part of vital enzymes like cytochrome and helps in chlorophyll synthesis.

 Rusty Nails for Acidic Plants

 Not much, but rusty nails can slightly increase the soil acidity, which helps the acidic plants.
-While you may not be able to get the blue color of hydrangea flowers by this hack, it definitely works for small container plants.
+While you may not be able to get the blue color of hydrangea flowers with this hack, it definitely works for small container plants.
 Similarly, gardenia, azalea, ixora, and many other plants benefit from this.

 How to Use Rusty Nails